 August 2007 in New Zealand a social network specifically for the older demographics was launched.
 People under the age of 18 were restricted from joining the social network, but seriously 18 doesn’t sound like much of an ‘old person’ to me.
 It acted too similarly to the other networks out there, especially Myspace because it was designed in Flash.
 The social network lasted less than a year before it went offline forever.

 Launched in September 2010 by the Tech Titan Mr. Steve Jobs himself.
 The idea for this social network was very simple, all the music junkies could socialize with each other online.
+In the event of attraction, more descriptive tips jogos caca niquel gratis.
 Sadly the demise was inevitable because Facebook and Twitter had gained so much popularity that even music artists switched from iTunes Ping.
 So finally after 2 years of struggle, iTunes Ping sank into oblivion without any possibility for a life line.

 Google is tech giant with so many achievements under its belt but, sometimes with fame comes shame!
 Google+ is not the first attempt at tying all its services together through a social media portal.
 Google Buzz was launched in February 2010.
 Sadly Google has been known to release new products before they are completely ready for public and then continue to develop that product which causes huge problems for the users.
 Soon after the launch there was a privacy backlash when Buzz made certain Gmail information public without the knowledge of its users and any prior warning.
 The final in the coffin was put by Facebook and Twitter.
 Thus on December 15, 2011 Google buzz was discontinued.